Epilepsy in Children and Youth: Foundational Program

 12:00 pm – 1:00 pm

-Case Support
+Patient Case Support

 Healthcare providers can present your de-identified case for advice, support and written recommendations.